Vision of Change

 At the Core of it All

-The showcase will be a state-of-the-art, six-story, 218,000-square-foot building with classrooms, workplaces, meeting rooms, community space and the Mason Innovation Exchange.
+The showcase will be Horizon Hall, a state-of-the-art, six-story, 218,000-square-foot building with classrooms, workplaces, meeting rooms, community space and the Mason Innovation Exchange.
 It also will be the central academic center for the College of Humanities and Social Sciences.

-The building, which will be erected on the site of the existing Robinson Hall, will serve as the defining center of academic life, both esthetically and practically, and offer maximum teaching and learning flexibility.
+Horizon Hall, which will be erected on the site of the existing Robinson Hall, will serve as the defining center of academic life, both esthetically and practically, and offer maximum teaching and learning flexibility.
 Classrooms will accommodate 27-120 students and have video capabilities to enhance teaching creativity.
 Glass-enclosed classrooms will allow students, faculty and staff to be connected visually, putting learning on display.
 Large windows will bring in natural light.

 "The new building will be a living laboratory, where faculty will put into practice new forms of learning and bring student life closer to scholarship and research."

-Ángel Cabrera, President, George Mason University
+Ángel Cabrera, former president, George Mason University

 |Core Campus Project: At-a-Glance|

 • Glass enclosed, open to natural light and interior spaces